Against The Tide

 Led by photojournalist Polly Braden, the project has worked with young people in places as diverse as Blackpool, Portsmouth, Ramsgate and right here in Whitehaven.

 The project hopes to shine a light on the kind of changes you need to build a better future.
-You can have a look at some of the work of the project so far, here, which has been published in The Guardian newspaper.
+You can have a look at some of the work of the Against the Tide project here, which has been published in The Guardian newspaper.

 Zoe Forster is a West Cumbrian Artist whose work celebrates the people and places of Cumbria.
 She aims to share knowledge and skills with the people she creates work for, championing her community above all else.
 The importance of providing quality access to the arts for the people she works with is as important to her as creating work itself.